kradalby/nefit-homekit/README.md

 ## Features

-- 🏠 **HomeKit Integration**: Control your Nefit Easy thermostat from any Apple device
+- **HomeKit integration**: Control a Nefit Easy thermostat from any Apple device
-- 🌐 **Web Interface**: Simple web UI accessible over Tailscale for monitoring and control
+- **Web interface**: Tailscale-aware UI for monitoring, control, and HomeKit pairing
-- ⚡ **Event-Driven**: Reactive architecture using Tailscale eventbus for real-time updates
+- **Event-driven runtime**: Typed events and eventbus keep HomeKit, the web app, and the Nefit client in sync
-- 🔄 **Persistent Connection**: Single XMPP connection kept alive for optimal performance
+- **Long-lived connection**: Maintains a single authenticated XMPP connection to the boiler
-- 📊 **Prometheus Metrics**: Built-in metrics for monitoring
+- **Metrics and health checks**: Prometheus metrics, SSE diagnostics, and JSON health summaries
-- 🔒 **Secure**: Runs as unprivileged user with minimal permissions on NixOS
+- **Hardened NixOS service**: Runs as an unprivileged user with strict systemd sandboxes

 ## Architecture